kitstokes/digiproc/scanning.md

 This is a scanning guide for anyone conducting digitization work in the Center for Digital Inquiry and Learning (CDIL) Lab.

-Notes:
+    Before you scan:
-- Ensure that hands are clean and dry before handling materials.
+    1. Ensure that hands are clean and dry before handling materials.
-- Wear cotton gloves when necessary (ask CDIL staff if unsure).
+    2. Wear cotton gloves when necessary (ask CDIL staff if unsure).
-- Handle items with extreme care.
+    3. Handle items with extreme care.
-- Give your full attention to the scanning process.
+    4. Give your full attention to the scanning process.

 Contents of this section:

 1. Why do we scan?
 2. File naming
 3. Scanning images